RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Futures - Info on positions

-- Show all my positions on @bybit
+- Show all my positions
-- Show my BTC/USDT position on @bybit
+- Show my BTC/USDT position
-- Show all of my BTC positions on @bybit
+- Show all of my BTC positions
-- Show all of my expiry positions on @bybit
+- Show all of my expiry positions

 ### Futures - Market & limit orders

-- TO DO: Long 1 BTC with USDT on @bybit
+- TO DO: Long 1 BTC with USDT
-- TO DO: Long 1 BTC with USDT with isolated margin on @bybit
+- TO DO: Long 1 BTC with USDT with isolated margin
-- TO DO: 100x long 1 BTC with USDT on @bybit
+- TO DO: 100x long 1 BTC with USDT
-- TO DO: Long 1 BTC at limit price of 40,000 USDT on @bybit
+- TO DO: Long 1 BTC at limit price of 40,000 USDT
-- TO DO: Short BTC with limit price of 150,000 USDT on @bybit
+- TO DO: Short BTC with limit price of 150,000 USDT

 By default, the agent assumes you want to trade on perpetual markets.
 To use a delivery market instead, ask for it:

-- TO DO: Long 1 BTC with USDT on the June 2025 delivery market on @bybit
+- TO DO: Long 1 BTC with USDT on the June 2025 delivery market
-- TO DO: Long 1 BTC on BTC:USDT-250926 on @bybit
+- TO DO: Long 1 BTC on BTC:USDT-250926

 **IMPORTANT:** If you specify a leverage (5x, 10x, etc) or a margin mode (cross, isolated) for your order, the specified leverage and margin mode will be applied to the whole position and account, respectively, and not just to the amount you are adding/removing.
 This is because on Bybit the leverage is applied at the market level and the margin mode is applied at the whole account level.

 ### Futures - Leverage and margin

-- TO DO: Show my margin on BTC/USDT on @bybit
+- TO DO: Show my margin on BTC/USDT
-- TO DO: What is my leverage on BTC/USDT on @bybit?
+- TO DO: What is my leverage on BTC/USDT?
-- Set 50x leverage on BTC/USDT on @bybit
+- Set 50x leverage on BTC/USDT
-- TO DO: Set isolated margin mode on BTC/USDT on @bybit
+- TO DO: Set isolated margin mode on BTC/USDT
-- TO DO: Set cross margin mode on BTC/USDT on @bybit
+- TO DO: Set cross margin mode on BTC/USDT
-- TO DO: Add 100 USDT margin to my BTC/USDT position on @bybit
+- TO DO: Add 100 USDT margin to my BTC/USDT position
-- TO DO: Remove 200 USDT margin from my BTC/USDT position on @bybit
+- TO DO: Remove 200 USDT margin from my BTC/USDT position

 Please note that the margin shown by the tools is the same shown in the Bybit UI.
 For cross positions, that is the initial margin, while for isolated positions **(TO DO: test this)** it is the actual margin set aside by the user for the position.

 ### Futures - Conditional orders

-- TO DO: Long 1 BTC on @bybit when the price crosses 50,000 USDT
+- TO DO: Long 1 BTC when the price crosses 50,000 USDT
-- TO DO: Long 1 BTC at 45,000 USDT on @bybit when the price crosses 50,000 USDT
+- TO DO: Long 1 BTC at 45,000 USDT when the price crosses 50,000 USDT

 ### Futures - Stop loss & take profit

 - TO DO: Add a 10% TP and a 15% SL to my existing BTC/USDT position
 - TO DO: 20x long 1 BTC with USDT, then place a stop loss at 15% and three take profit targets at 10%-20%-30%
-- TO DO: Short 1 BTC with USDT, then place an order to close the position at 10% profit on @bybit
+- TO DO: Short 1 BTC with USDT, then place an order to close the position at 10% profit
-- TO DO: Long 1 BTC with USDT, then place a 10% take profit and 15% stop loss on @bybit
+- TO DO: Long 1 BTC with USDT, then place a 10% take profit and 15% stop loss

 When it is clear from context that the TP and SL orders are attached to a position, they will be issued as **reduce-only** orders, to prevent accidentally increase the position size or open a new position.
 To force a reduce only order, just ask for it, e.g.

-- TO DO: Long 1 BTC on @bybit when the price crosses 50,000 USDT, _reduce only_
+- TO DO: Long 1 BTC when the price crosses 50,000 USDT, _reduce only_

 ### Futures - Trailing stop orders